Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Evaluation Details

 \subsection{Evaluation Results}

 In this section, we provide additional details on the evaluation results to supplement the main paper.

+\paragraph{Dynamics of mathematical reasoning performance over training.} To gain a deeper understanding of the training dynamics of Uni-DPO on mathematical reasoning tasks, we periodically evaluate the model on multiple benchmarks throughout training.
+The overall training dynamics are shown in~\cref{fig:math_train_dynamics}, while~\cref{fig:math_result_dynamics} reports the test scores of Uni-DPO, DPO, and SimPO on eight mathematical benchmarks at different training steps.
+From the figure, Uni-DPO exhibits two clear advantages over DPO and SimPO.
+First, under exactly the same training data, Uni-DPO typically achieves higher average scores and also reaches higher peak performance.
+Second, Uni-DPO maintains its performance more stably in the later stages of training, whereas the scores of DPO and SimPO tend to fluctuate or degrade.
+These observations further validate the effectiveness and robustness of Uni-DPO for mathematical reasoning tasks.

-\paragraph{Results on multimodal tasks.} To further demonstrate the effectiveness of Omni-DPO, we extend our evaluation to the multimodal domain, as shown in~\cref{tab:mm_main_result}, Omni-DPO outperforms the baseline model and preference optimization methods DPO~\cite{DPO_2023} and SimPO~\cite{SimPO_2024} by a significant margin in all benchmarks, showing the effectiveness of Omni-DPO in multimodal tasks.
+\paragraph{Results on multimodal tasks.} To further demonstrate the effectiveness of Uni-DPO, we extend our evaluation to the multimodal domain.
+As in~\cref{tab:mm_main_result}, Uni-DPO outperforms the baseline model and preference optimization methods DPO~\citep{DPO_2023} and SimPO~\citep{SimPO_2024} by a significant margin in all benchmarks, showing the effectiveness of Uni-DPO in multimodal tasks.\footnote{Due to computational resource limitations, training on multimodal tasks was restricted to a 2B-parameter model.
+Nevertheless, the encouraging results suggest that scaling to larger models is likely to yield further performance improvements, which we defer to future work.}